-As Interim Deputy Vice President of the Energy & Climate Program Director, Chase works with staff in the public policy and public lands departments to develop and evaluate policy options for sustainably managing energy production on the nation's public lands in the face of global warming.
+As Vice President for Strategy and Results, Chase works with staff in the public policy and public lands departments to develop and evaluate policy options for sustainably managing energy production on the nation's public lands in the face of global warming.

 He is responsible for researching, analyzing and maintaining updated information on renewable energy development and attempts to promote alternatives to dirty fuels derived from fossil resources such as oil shale.